vacp2p/rfc/content/docs/rfcs/38/README.md

 `YES` or `NO`.
 If it cannot form an opinion, it leaves its opinion as `NONE`.

-For now, we will ignore the proposal dessimination process and assume all nodes participating have an initial opinion to repond to within a given request.
+For now, we will ignore the proposal dissemination process and assume all nodes participating have an initial opinion to respond to within a given request.
 Further research will relax this assumption and analyze timing attacks on proposal propagation through the network.

 The node then participates in a number of query rounds in which it